hnhhoang/q_teleweather/README.md

 # q_teleweather
 Telegram bot pushes notification and alerts about weather from openweathermap.org

-Hello testing on how to use git
+Hello testing on how to use git ootookee